psycodepath/grumpy-search/README.md

 # Grumpy Search

 ## About
-This is a proof of concept for a claim id did on [mastodon](https://mastodon.social/@psycodepath/109796986115923657).
+This is a proof of concept for a claim i did on [mastodon](https://mastodon.social/@psycodepath/109796986115923657).
-As i always wanted to try an easy to deploy
+As i always wanted to try an easy to deploy search for my projects

 ### Usage
 1. build the index ```bash  make index``` (*hint make sure there is no previous index called grumpy.bleve here*)